awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 grant select on all tables in schema qa_tickit to fred;
 ```

 The following example grants all schema privileges on the schema QA\_TICKIT to the user group QA\_USERS\.
 Schema privileges are CREATE and USAGE\.
 USAGE grants users access to the objects in the schema, but doesn't grant privileges such as INSERT or SELECT on those objects\.
-Privileges must be granted on each object separately\.
+Grant privileges on each object separately\.

 ```
 create group qa_users;